AP Studio Art - 2-D Design

 You must be able to clearly photograph your artwork, and use camera software to format and upload their homework for weekly critiques.
 I help you learn to correctly format your images for eventual uploads to your exam “template” on the College Board website.
 You will learn how to critique your own work, construct your own rubrics and analyze the work of your classmates.
 You will be reading and writing about visual ideas as you communicate with your fellow classmates and us.

-You will explore a variety of concepts and approaches to demonstrate their abilities and to develop versatility with techniques, problem solving and ideation.
+You will explore a variety of concepts and approaches to demonstrate their abilities and to develop versatility with techniques, problem-solving and ideation.

-Students will learn a weekly three-step process to art composition as they complete the two portfolios for the digital application.
+You will learn a weekly three-step process to art composition as they complete the two portfolios for the digital application.
 These steps are:

 IDEATION : The creation of a concept and plan of action to guide the artist’s thinking.
 At least 2 hours are needed for this.
-Reading is included in this time too.

 PREPARATORY WORK: Approximately 4 hours of short works that sketch out the proposed work, sampling and testing visual ideas.
-Reading may be assigned during this time, as well.

 FINAL WORK: Approximately 9 hours of creating the finished work, focusing concept and technique to achieve an image that clearly conveys the ideation.
-Additional reading may be included in this time.

 Option to Audit